Statelessness: Airports

 Some stateless people have received widespread public attention in airports due to their status as ports of entry.

-One famous case is that of Mehran Karimi Nasseri, who lived in Charles de Gaulle Airport in France for approximately 18 years after he was denied entry to the country.
+One famous case is that of Mehran Karimi Nasseri, who lived in Charles de Gaulle Airport in Paris, France for approximately 18 years after he was denied entry to the country.
 His Iranian passport and UN refugee documents had been stolen.
 He may have had a British mother, but he did not have British citizenship.
 The 1994 French film Tombés du ciel and the 2004 American film The Terminal are fictional stories inspired by his experiences.

 During change of citizenship

 Countries that restrict multiple nationality often require immigrants who apply for naturalisation to obtain official documentation from their countries of origin proving that they are no longer citizens.
 In others, including Taiwan, the documentation must be provided prior to the granting of citizenship.
 During the period between the cancellation of the prior citizenship and the granting of the new citizenship by naturalization, the applicant may be officially stateless.
 In two cases in Taiwan, Pakistani immigrants applied for naturalization and renounced their Pakistani citizenship.
 In the interim, the decisions to permit their naturalization as citizens of Taiwan were reversed, leaving them stateless.